smultar/discord.vdm/README.md

 </p>

 # Discord.vdm
-A **virutal direct** message handler, that mirrors a conversation with its contents between a thread and a target user's dms.
+A **virtual direct** message handler, that mirrors a conversation with its contents between a thread and a target user's dms.
 Extremely useful for server ticket systems, or a personalized direct messages for client handing.

 If you have any problems, please report them [here](https://github.com/smultar/discord.vdm/issues).
 <p align="center">